logic-matrix/deploy-mearn-ansible/react/README.md

 2.To test applications locally write a dockerfile based on the project requirement.
 Then build the docker file and then run the docker image mentioning the port.

-3. To install all the required items to the Ubuntu server, Ansible is used here.
+3.To install all the required items to the Ubuntu server, Ansible is used here.
 Based on the project requirement we write our playbook file and inventory.